osrf/gazebo_tutorials/torsional_friction/tutorial.md

 between them.
 At each point of contact, translational friction acts to decelerate the box.
 You can try it by yourself:

-1. Open Gazebo with the default physics engine and insert a box
+1. Open Gazebo-classic with the default physics engine and insert a box

 1. Choose `View -> Transparent` and then `View -> Contacts`, so we can see the contact points.